jamesr101/project-01/readme.md

 As the game continued to develop I created a fish constructor function which created the fish objects and also contained the method which allowed the fish to move.
 I had initially also created a method which allowed the fish, when they were caught or swam off screen, to be removed from the fish in played array and remove their classes from the grid.
 However, I later changed this to a key within the fish object which specified whether the fish was active or not.
 During the game, a function now runs through the array of fish in play and removes any fish which have been set to no longer active.

-The final significant element was creating an variable which specified whether the submarine was at the top of the surface or not when the air supply had reached zero.
+The final significant element was creating a variable which specified whether the submarine was at the top of the surface when the air supply had reached zero.
 I created a modal with content which varied depending on whether the player had returned to the surface by the end of the game.

 ### Challenges